Davis Dyslexia Correction Programme

 Two Grade Level Improvement in Five Days

 Literacy is the key foundation of traditional education establishments.
 The Davis Dyslexia Correction programme can improve literacy dramatically over the course of 30 hours one-to-one.
 We talk about correcting learning difficulties, as there is in our view nothing to cure.
-By using our simple set of effective tools, you can overcome your learning difficulties once and for all.
+By using our simple set of effective tools, you (or yoour child) can overcome learning difficulties once and for all.

 30 hours over 5 days